-OVERVIEW: The Rockefeller Foundation famously has a myriad of issues and causes they are interested in; however, in the area of creative writing, the only direct support the foundation gives is in the way of their writers' residency programs.
+OVERVIEW: The Rockefeller Foundation famously has a myriad of issues and causes in which it is interested.
+However, in the area of creative writing, the only direct support the foundation provides is through its writers' residency programs.

 IP TAKE: Rockefeller does not have a specific creative writing grantmaking program, per se, but it does offer one program for academic writers and one for literary writers.
 Both are quite competitive.
-Note: Rockefeller administers their writer's residencies through the Bellagio Center, so make sure to use the proper application, as it's different from their general grant applications.
+Note: Rockefeller administers their writer's residencies through the Bellagio Center, so grantseekers should make sure to use the proper application, as it is different from their general grant applications.

-All Bellagio Center residencies give preference to "team projects that bring residents together from different geographies, institutions, or disciplines since this reinforces the Center's goal of establishing new connections."
+All Bellagio Center residencies prioritize "team projects that bring residents together from different geographies, institutions, or disciplines since this reinforces the Center's goal of establishing new connections."
 Both residencies generally occur sometime from August through November.
-Applications are usually open starting in October, with a final deadline in the beginning of December.
+Applications usually open in October, with a final deadline in the beginning of December.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)